-The UMMC Cancer Institute genitourinary care team includes urologists, medical and radiation oncologists, radiologists, pathologists, and nurses.
+The UMMC Cancer Center and Research Institute genitourinary care team includes urologists, medical and radiation oncologists, radiologists, pathologists, and nurses.
 The team has experience with many unusual and complex cases and sees patients with advanced cancers and other complex medical problems.

 Team members meet as a group monthly to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.